Rafaaaaeel/Folder_and_files_generator/README.md

 ## How i use?

-Put in your main project folder the file "created.js", and run in your terminal the code: ``` node create.```
+Put in your main folder project the file named "created.js", and run in your terminal the code: ``` node create.```

-©Made for Rafael oliveira pires, created for study node.js :blue_heart:
+©Made by Rafael oliveira pires, created for study node.js :blue_heart: